Continuing Education Credit at the ASHA Convention

-The reporting deadline is Monday, December 2, 2013, 11:59 p.m.
+The reporting deadline continuing education credit earned during the ASHA Convention is Monday, December 8, 2014, 11:59 p.m.
 Eastern time.
-If you have not submitted your CE sessions online by December 2, and you later wish to have credit awarded, you will need to file an appeal.
+If you have not submitted your CE sessions online by December 8, and you later wish to have credit awarded, you will need to file an appeal.
 Contact ASHA Professional Development (email@example.com or 800-498-2071, ext.
 8593) for information on the appeal process.

 The non-refundable fee for an appeal is $50.
 Appeals for ASHA CEUs are adjudicated individually by the Continuing Education Board and may not be granted.

 To avoid the expense and uncertainty of an appeal, enter your CE credits online by December 8!

 If you are licensed in Florida or Ohio, participate in the CE Registry and have provided your license number to ASHA, your ASHA CEUs from Convention will automatically be reported to CE Broker.
 You must participate in the CE Registry for your credit to be sent to CE Broker.

 This course is offered for up to 3.0 ASHA CEUs (Various levels, Professional area).